125 Hanwell Road, Fredericton, NB E3B 0Z3

 PHYSIOTHERAPIST

-I am a physiotherapist with a special interest in treating concussions, chronic pain, and runners.
-I believe in an active treatment approach, which focuses on progressive exercises to reduce pain, improve movement, and help you return to meaningful activities.
+Scott Andrechek is a physiotherapist with a special interest in treating concussions, chronic pain, and running injuries.
+He believes in an active treatment approach, which focuses on progressive exercises to reduce pain, improve movement, and help you return to meaningful activities.

-My educational background includes a Bachelors of Science in Kinesiology from the University of New Brunswick and a Masters of Science in Physiotherapy from Dalhousie University.
-I am certified in Mechanical Diagnosis and Therapy from the McKenzie Institute of Canada and have completed additional education on concussion management, chronic pain, and running injuries.
+Scott’s educational background includes a Bachelors of Science in Kinesiology from the University of New Brunswick and a Masters of Science in Physiotherapy from Dalhousie University.
+He is certified in Mechanical Diagnosis and Therapy from the McKenzie Institute of Canada and has completed additional education on concussion management, chronic pain, and running injuries.

 RYAN LANE